-The Commercial Code provides that an amount equal to at least 10% of cash dividends and other cash appropriations shall be appropriated and set aside as a legal earnings reserve until the total amount of legal earnings reserve and additional paid-in capital equals 25% of common stock.
-The legal earnings reserve or additional paid-in capital may be used to reduce a deficit by a resolution of the shareholders' meeting or may be capitalized by a resolution of the Board of Directors.
-On condition that the total amount of legal earnings reserve and additional paid-in capital remains being equal to or exceeding 25% of common stock, they are available for distribution by the resolution of the shareholders' meeting.
-The legal earnings reserve is included in retained earnings in the accompanying consolidated balance sheets.
+Under the Code, companies were required to set aside an amount equal to at least 10% of the aggregate amount of cash dividends and other cash appropriations as legal earnings reserve until the total of legal earnings reserve and additional paid-in capital equaled 25% of common stock.
+Under the Code, legal earnings reserve and additional paid-in capital could be used to eliminate or reduce a deficit by a resolution of the shareholders' meeting or could be capitalized by a resolution of the Board of Directors.
+Under the Japanese Corporate Law, both of these appropriations generally require a resolution of the shareholders' meeting.

+Additional paid-in capital and legal earnings reserve may not be distributed as dividends.
+Under the Code, however, on condition that the total amount of legal earnings reserve and additional paid-in capital remained equal to or exceeded 25% of common stock, they were available for distribution by resolution of the shareholders' meeting.
+Under the Japanese Corporate Law, all additional paid-in capital and all legal earnings reserve may be transferred to other capital surplus and other retained earnings, respectively, which are potentially available for dividends.